jessicawyz/tp/docs/DeveloperGuide.md

 - `Core`
 This category includes essential classes that are central to the application's operation:

-    -Config: Manages configuration settings of the application, such as file paths and application-level settings.
+    * Config: Manages configuration settings of the application, such as file paths and application-level settings.
             It helps in maintaining a flexible codebase that can adapt to different deployment environments without requiring code changes.

-    -GuiSettings: Holds GUI configuration details which can be serialized for persistence across sessions.
+    * GuiSettings: Holds GUI configuration details which can be serialized for persistence across sessions.
 This class includes settings such as window size, window position, and other UI-related preferences that enhance the user's experience by maintaining a consistent application state.

-    -LogsCenter: Provides a central management facility for logging messages throughout the application.
+    * LogsCenter: Provides a central management facility for logging messages throughout the application.
 It configures the logging libraries and specifies the uniform format and logging levels, making the debugging process and monitoring of runtime behaviors more systematic.

 - `Exceptions`